Next Cohort Begins in Summer 2016

 Since the program is internet-based, all participants must have sufficient equipment and computer skills to complete the online portion of the courses.
 This means, at a minimum, that you have a multimedia PC or Macintosh computer, internet access, and solid familiarity with the use of an internet browser and Microsoft Word.

-An application form for the D.Min. cohort beginning in summer of 2014 can be found here.
-For a recommendation letter form, follow this link.
-For information regarding the application process for the Doctor of Ministry in Preaching program, contact the admissions office by e-mail or by calling 800.977.3869 or 314.256.8806, or send e-mail to firstname.lastname@example.org.
+Please see our Apply page for information regarding the application process for the Doctor of Ministry in Preaching program.
+You may also contact the admissions office by calling 800.977.3869 or 314.256.8806, or e-mailing to firstname.lastname@example.org.